AMGit21/spotify-genres-backend/README.md

    PORT=your_server_port
    ```

+4. **Install and Set Up MongoDB Compass:**
+   - Download and install MongoDB Compass from the [MongoDB Compass download page](https://www.mongodb.com/products/compass).
+   - Open MongoDB Compass and connect to your MongoDB database using the connection string you provided in your `.env` file (`MONGO_URI`).

 ### Steps to Fetch Data from Spotify

 1. **Set up Spotify API credentials:**
    Obtain your Spotify API credentials (Client ID and Client Secret) from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).

 2. **Store credentials:**
-   Store your Spotify API credentials in a `.env` file in the root directory as mentionned above.
+   Store your Spotify API credentials in a `.env` file in the root directory as mentioned above.

 ## Running the Application